 A grade of “IP” (In Progress) will only be issued for profession contribution, thesis courses, or clinical education/fieldwork courses.
 The “IP” must be removed within a maximum of one calendar year or the “IP” automatically becomes an “F.”

-Note: A student who will be negotiating a grade of “I” or “IP” must obtain an incomplete contract grade form from the Center for Adult and Continuing Education or online through the e-MU portal.
+Note: A student who will be negotiating a grade of “I” or “IP” must obtain an incomplete contract form from the Registrar’s Office or online through the Student portal.

 Graduate Maintenance of Matriculation/Withdrawals